 Since the fog had cleared, I went back to the other side of the market square where the lake provided mirror-like reflection of the village for as far as one’s eyes could see.

 And finally it was time for me to say goodbye to this beautiful village, and take the ferry from the market square to the train station for my onward journey.
-Halstatt is one of the most beautiful villages to spend a day or two exploring and I thoroughly recommend visiting in both summer and winter!
+Hallstatt is one of the most beautiful villages to spend a day or two exploring and I thoroughly recommend visiting in both summer and winter!

-We hope this post has inspired you to visit Halsatt, Austria, please share your own tips for this fairytale town in the comments below.
+We hope this post has inspired you to visit Hallsatt, Austria, please share your own tips for this fairytale town in the comments below.
 Read Next > Gliding Through The Alps, Paragliding In Austria